Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

 add_executable(Lesson1 Source.c)
 ```

-_NOTE: the vigilant reader might have noticed, that we defined a function in a header file just a
+_NOTE: the vigilant reader might have noticed that we defined a function in a header file just a
 few lines after explaining how it violates the header/source distinction.
 This serves the sole
 purpose of proving a point in just a moment._